• Skip to primary navigation

 Art-bots can also be made with a small pringles can or any other small, light container.

-If you like this activity, don’t forget to take a look at my other engineering projects for kids.
+If you like this activity, don’t forget to take a look at my other easy engineering projects for kids.

 Two pink cups decorated with googly eyes and purple wings to look like love bugs.
 Theres a motor and AA battery on the top with a cork attached.